byuflowlab/VortexLattice.jl/README.md

 # README #

-Converted from VLM I wrote as a graduate student at Stanford.
+Vortex Lattice Method (originally based off the implementation I developed while a grad student at Stanford).

-For an example of the implementation on a wing, run example-run.jl.
+(outdated) For an example of the implementation on a wing, run example-run.jl.